ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 2. **AWS Client VPN**: AWS Client VPN provides secure remote acces to the cloud network for individual users or devices.
 It enables secure connectivity for remote employees, partners or contractors to access resoruces in the VPC securely.

 ### Benefits of VPN Connections
+* **Secure Remote Access**: VPN connections enable secure access to resources in the cloud network for remote users or devices ensuring data privacy and protection.

+* **Data Encryption**: VPN connections encrypt the data transmitted between your on-premises network and the cloud network providing a secure channel for data transfer.

+* **Flexibility and Mobility**: VPN connections allow authorized users to securely access cloud resources from any location promoting flexibility and mobility in accessing critical applications and data.

+* **Hybrid Cloud Connectivity**: VPN connections play a vital role in establishing secure and reliable connectivity between your on-premises network anc cloud resources facilitating hybrid cloud architectures and seamless integration.